 A community network can come together solely to address a specific need in their community.
 Or, groups of engaged local leaders and citizens can meet regularly to collaborate on several local priorities.

-Whether operating as an organized partnership or informal collaboration, networks of invested rural people are what drive local efforts to enhance their economy and improve their quality of life.
+Whether operating as a partnership or informal collaboration, networks of rural people are what drive local efforts to enhance their economy and improve their quality of life.

-The Rural Partners Network provides on-the-ground technical assistance to RPN Community Networks dealing with substantial resource gaps.
-The community networks are comprised of motivated, inclusive, and collaborative local leaders and stakeholders collaborating to identify opportunities to address high-priority community needs with additional technical and financial assistance.
+The Rural Partners Network provides on-the-ground technical assistance to RPN Community Networks.
+The community networks are comprised of local leaders and stakeholders collaborating to identify opportunities to address high-priority community needs with additional technical and financial assistance.

 USDA launches RPN Community Networks in groups (“cohorts”) of 5 – 7 states or territories, with 2 – 3 networks selected in each state.
 Multiple cohorts are launched each year.
 USDA will implement RPN in additional states, territories, and Tribal communities as funding is available, with a long-term vision of implementation in every state.